-Dementia Care and Alzheimer’s Disease Care by Comfort Keepers of Arlington Heights, IL, and Surrounding Areas
+Dementia Care and Alzheimer’s Disease in Arlington Heights, IL, and Surrounding Areas

 Caring for a loved one with dementia or Alzheimer’s disease in the home can be physically and emotionally draining.
 We understand the challenges faced by family caregivers and can help ease the burden.

-Comfort Keepers of Arlington Heights, IL, and surrounding areas provides customized Alzheimer's Disease and dementia care for clients who are experiencing symptoms of dementia or Alzheimer’s disease.
+Comfort Keepers Home Care in Arlington Heights, IL, provides customized Alzheimer's care for clients who are experiencing symptoms of dementia or Alzheimer’s disease.
 Our Comfort Keepers caregivers are specially trained and ready to help provide a positive memory care experience for your loved one and your family.
 Our caregivers can assist your loved one in physical exercises in order to encourage good coordination.
 We also focus on strengthening mental health through activities designed to improve cognition and focus on seniors.

 In general, dementia is a decline in mental ability, such as memory loss or an inability to complete familiar tasks, serious enough to interfere with a person’s daily life.
 Alzheimer's disease is the most common type of dementia, accounting for 50 to 80 percent of dementia cases.
 Our services help people with these symptoms by focusing on their remaining abilities and strengths, while assisting with tasks that have become difficult for the client to perform.